1363V4/le.guide/_posts/2024-09-02-future_trip.md

 traveling is core to the human experience.

-it is 10% global gdp,
+it is 10% global gdp.

-you get to compare languages, behaviours, economics, see nice stuff, enjoy life.
+you get to compare languages, behaviours, economics.

+see nice stuff.

+enjoy life.

 and **how else would you suffer through this shit.**